Beal, Bertans lift Wizards past Thunder for 5th straight win - WHIZ News

-Bertans, who missed the previous two games while his wife gave birth to a son, finished with 21 points.
+Bertans, who missed the previous two games while his wife gave birth to a son, finished with 21 points while making half of his dozen 3-point attempts.
 The Wizards have won five straight, matching a season high, and seven of eight to claw back into playoff contention in the Eastern Conference.

+“It’s a great feeling of knowing we’re figuring it out, guys are growing and guys are starting to really play top-level basketball,” Beal said.
+“It definitely sucks that it kind of happens sort of at the end of the year.”

 Russell Westbrook had 13 points, 17 assists and 11 rebounds for Washington.
 His 26th triple-double this season was only in doubt because of his dreadful shooting; Westbrook missed nine straight shots in the second half before a 3-pointer that gave the Wizards a nine-point lead with 3:47 left.
 He has 172 triple-doubles, closing in on Oscar Robertson’s record of 181.